-Why Cholesterol Isn’t the Villain—and What Really Drives Heart Disease
+The Cholesterol Myth: Why Cholesterol Isn’t the Real Cause of Heart Disease

-During the same period, the cholesterol-lowering drug market has expanded to exceed $19 billion annually, without a corresponding decline in cardiovascular mortality (2).
+During the same period, the cholesterol-lowering drug market has expanded to exceed $19 billion annually, yet cardiovascular mortality has not declined proportionally (2).

-Many people questioning statin use, cholesterol myths, or persistent cardiovascular risk despite “normal” labs are discovering that cholesterol alone does not explain heart disease.
+As a result, many people questioning statins, cholesterol myths, or persistent cardiovascular risk despite “normal” labs are beginning to ask a deeper question.

 Heart disease continues to account for roughly one in five deaths nationwide, despite decades of cholesterol-focused treatment strategies and dietary guidance (1,3).

-These outcomes suggest that cholesterol levels alone do not adequately explain cardiovascular risk.
+These outcomes suggest that cholesterol levels alone do not adequately explain heart disease risk or cardiovascular disease development.

 Current evidence indicates that atherosclerosis and cardiovascular disease are driven by a complex interaction of metabolic dysfunction, chronic inflammation, oxidative stress, insulin resistance, liver and bile physiology, mitochondrial health, and autonomic nervous system regulation—processes that are not captured by standard lipid panels.